uktcmtt/mh-interview-project/readme.md

 -   Make the app responsive so it works both on mobile and desktop devices.

--   For CSS use
+-   For CSS use SCSS

-	-   SCSS for the code

-	-   BEM for the naming methodology

--   Approach the project with the mindset as if

-	-   it will be integrated into a hypothetical main codebase, i.e. other developers should be able to work on it and understand it.

-	-   Certain components and design elements you create will be reused in other parts of the app

--   Use industry best practices for every aspect of the project as you see fit.

--   For the logo and the icons use SVGs.
-The social icons can be PNGs.

 Deliverables
 ============

 -   A full project that we can build and run on a localhost machine using only npm.

--   Submit your final work as a repository on your Github account that we can checkout.
+-   Submit your final work as a repository on your Github account.

 Questions / Comments
 ====================